 When these priorities are honored, the browser gets the least important images last, although the connection has already been established which shows as long TTFB.

 This is the normal browser behavior and is something that is expected when using HTTP2, which as mentioned earlier, is used as default by Cloudinary when delivering assets.

 There are two main things that can be done to reduce TTFB in this case:

 - Re-arrange assets that are not crucial to page loading that appear on the top of the page, so JS and CSS would appear at the bottom of the page.

 - Use the preconnect link relation.
 What the preconnect link relation does (particularly when applying it to the HTTP header responses) is that it enables the browser to do the HTTP/TLS handshake as soon as possible.
-This means that the browser gets to do the HTTP/TLS handshake before other components start there activity.
+This means that the browser gets to do the HTTP/TLS handshake before other components start their activity.
 This moves the handshake time (which is a time which blocks other activity from being performed) to the margins when the browser isn't yet doing anything and readies the connections for handling request/responses as fast as possible.